databrickslabs/tempo/README.md

 ###### Sample usage:
 Possible values for frequency include patterns such as 1 minute, 4 hours, 2 days or simply sec, min, day.
 For the accepted functions to aggregate data, options are 'floor', 'ceil', 'min', 'max', 'mean'.
 Custom functions will be available in a future release.

-Note: You can upsample any missing values by using an option in the resample interface (fill = 'true')
+Note: You can upsample any missing values by using an option in the resample interface (fill = True)

 ```
 # ts_col = timestamp column on which to sort fact and source table